 - Focus on your top scholarship picks first.
 Work on the scholarship applications you have the greatest passion for and chance of earning first.
 You want to make sure you have enough time to complete these to the best of your ability.

 - Share YOUR story.
 Share your personality, motivation and interest.
-Think of a story about yourself that pertains to the topic of the scholarship — maybe a challenge you encountered or an experience that led to your career goals.
+Think of a story about yourself that pertains to the topic of the scholarship.
+Rather than writing a list of achievements make sure to illustrate how different experiences impacted you.
 A compelling story will make your essay stand out.

 - Make a connection.
 If the scholarship has a contact name, reach out to ask a question or share your interest in the scholarship.
 It may help make your application more memorable.

 - Don’t give up.
 The biggest myth about scholarships is that they are only for the most academically or athletically gifted students.
 This is simply not true.
 Sometimes, scholarships go unawarded because no one applies!
 Your background and experience might be the thing that stands out to the scholarship selection committee.
 And you can’t win one if you don’t apply.